amal029/Cgals/README.md

 processes and a variant of 'C' programming language for writing data.
-The compiler automatically extracts linear temporal logic from the written programs and compiles them to a model for verification with SPIN or model-checker using LTL (Linear temporal logic) properties -- guaranteeing functional and timing requirements.
+The compiler automatically extracts linear temporal logic from the written programs and compiles them to a model for verification with SPIN model-checker using LTL (Linear temporal logic) properties -- guaranteeing functional and timing requirements.
 Finally, 'C' code is extracted from the verified models to be compiled with the compcert 'C' compiler, which is a verified 'C' compiler.